 - Wheelers Van Rentals of Hawaii – Wheelchair/scooter accessible Dodge, Chrysler, and Toyota minivans with airport and cruise ship terminal deliveries available

 Since Maui is under the jurisdiction of the Americans with Disabilities Act, all stairs should have a corresponding ramp and all escalators a corresponding elevator.
-When looking for a place to stay, we always suggest calling ahead to see which hotels, condos and resorts offer ADA compliant rooms, but we have some recommendations that may get you started.
+When looking for a place to stay, we always suggest calling ahead to see which hotels, condos, and resorts offer ADA-compliant rooms, but we have some recommendations that may get you started.

 Where to Stay

-- Maui Accessible Condo – Owned by Bruce and Amy Bernhardt, this completely wheelchair accessible condo in Ma’alaea has many great features, including a barrier free roll in shower, roll under bathroom counter and sink, ADA compliant toilet with grab bars, etc.
+- Maui Accessible Condo – Owned by Bruce and Amy Bernhardt, this completely wheelchair-accessible condo in Ma’alaea has many great features, including a barrier-free roll-in shower, roll-under bathroom counter, and sink, ADA-compliant toilet with grab bars, etc.

-What to Do
+What To Do

 - Maui Ocean Center – Everyone loves the Maui aquarium.
 Come spend the day exploring life under the surface at the Maui Ocean Center, which is wheelchair accessible and full of interesting things to see and do, like the Turtle Lagoon, Hammerhead Harbor, and Sea Jelly Gallery.

 - Haleakala – Watching the sunrise from atop the 10,000 ft. volcano is an experience like no other.
 Make the winding trip up to the top to watch the sky change dramatically above the clouds.
-Bring your placard, a camera and warm clothes!
+Bring your placard, a camera, and warm clothes!
 Handicap parking is available at the summit.

 - The Road to Hana – Leave the driving up to the pros and take a beautiful tour through the winding rainforest of Maui’s famous Road to Hana.
 Polynesian Adventure Tours offers buses with lifts.

-- Other Options – Contact Bruce Bernhardt of MauiAccessibleCondo.com, who has created an extensive list of wheelchair accessible activities on a map of Maui, which is a truly great resource for everyone and a great way to plan activities in specific parts of the island.
+- Other Options – Contact Bruce Bernhardt of MauiAccessibleCondo.com, who has created an extensive list of wheelchair-accessible activities on a map of Maui, which is a truly great resource for everyone and a great way to plan activities in specific parts of the island.
 Great work, Bruce!

-- For medical equipment, contact Apria Healthcare at (808) 871-4267 or Gammie Homecare at (808) 877-4032, who delivers beach wheelchairs directly to your condo.
+- For medical equipment, contact Apria Healthcare at (808) 871-4267 or Gammie Homecare at (808) 877-4032, who deliver beach wheelchairs directly to your condo.

 We hope you find this information useful and look forward to making your Maui vacation one of the best yet!